MoveScope

 Questions people usually have at this stage

-What should Americans verify before committing to Greece?
+What should I check before moving from the USA to Greece?